CloudVE/galaxycloudrunner/docs/topics/overview.rst

    `<galaxy_home>/lib/galaxy/jobs/rules/`.

-   Create a file named galaxycloudrunner.py and paste the following contents into the file at the location above .
+   Create a file named galaxycloudrunner.py and paste the following contents into the file at the location above.

 .. literalinclude:: ../../galaxycloudrunner/rules/cloudlaunch_pulsar.py
    :language: python